vwkd/immersive-chinese-to-anki/README.md

 ## Architecture

-The scraping relies on the fact that IC loads the data for an entire lesson and renders individual exercises only client-side.
+The scraping relies on the fact that Immersive Chinese loads the data for an entire lesson and renders individual exercises only client-side.

 The script downloading the audio relies on the fact that audio URLs are static and unprotected such that they can be fetched without authentication.